 American Mary had such an artful tone about it that it’s easy to forget that the Soska Sisters and WWE Pictures made a perfect fit together.
 They got to go back to their Grindhouse roots and perfect a lot of their action and slasher crafts.
 See No Evil 2 has a lot to offer specifically because the Soska’s came in and worked their magic on this project.
 Their personality is a huge part of why they are such genre icons.
 They teamed up with Jason Blum and Blumhouse to host two seasons of the game show Hellevator (2015-2016).
 The game show largely focused on the chemistry between the Twisted Twins themselves.

 The sisters treat their fans as they would like to be treated.
 They have taken a personal crusade to using their platform for raising voices up in marginalized communities.
 They know the work is of course important, but they are also unabashed genre fans who take the time to be warm, receptive, and encouraging toward their fan base.
-It wasn’t that long ago that they were simply horror fans themselves, so that’s why they yell so much at people to stop living lives that aren’t fulfilling and “follow your stupid fucking dreams.”
+It wasn’t that long ago that they were simply horror fans themselves, so that’s why they yell so much at people to stop living lives that aren’t fulfilling and “follow your silly dreams.”
 It’s a cry to action and a cry of love.
 The Soska’s do it every day and they really want everyone else to do it too.

 It was announced in February of 2016 that Jen and Sylvia Soska would direct and co-write a re-imagining of David Cronenberg classic Rabid (1977).
 The film serves as the passing of the torch from one Canadian body horror master to another.
 They cite Cronenberg as an influence on their work, and looking back it’s hard to imagine a better set of filmmakers to take body horror into the 21st century with a feminist lens.